railcore/railcore.github.io/build_and_troubleshoot/installing_and_customizing_config.md

 Examples and standard files for kits and self-builders are available, and there are also bundles for items where extra files are required (such as the BL-touch or sensorless homing)
 Each config-user file is enabled to allow the RailCore to be operational, and initally many conservative values will be inherited from the stock config.g
-To override these and unleash your Railcores' speeds, size and/or features after building, you must during commissioing test, measure then uncomment and modify the various lines (preferably individually) to suit **your** RailCore build.
+To override these and unleash your Railcores' speeds, size and/or features after building, you must during commissioning, test, measure and uncomment or modify various lines (in an organised and controlled fashion) to suit **your** RailCore build.

-While we have done our best to comment the files, we cannot put the full documentation for every command into these configuration files.
-So do be sure to read the Duet G-code documentation on any G or M code line you are unsure of.
+While we have done our best to comment the files as much as possible, we cannot put the full documentation for every command into these configuration files for obvious reasons.
+Do be sure to read the Duet G-code documentation on any G or M code line you are unsure of.

  **The included config-user.g in the /sys directory is not intended for use, and if run will stop your RailCore with a warning.**